kataras/iris/README.md

 }

 ```
->Note: for macOS, If you are having problems on .Listen thenp pass only the port "8080" without ':'
+>Note: for macOS, If you are having problems on .Listen then pass only the port "8080" without ':'
 ## Benchmarks
 Benchmark tests were written by 'the standar' way of benchmarking and comparing performance of other routers and frameworks, see [go-http-routing-benchmark](https://github.com/julienschmidt/go-http-routing-benchmark/) .